apalache-mc/apalache/docs/src/adr/015adr-trace.md

  1. A *lasso execution*, that is, a finite sequence of states (prefix) followed by an infinitely repeated sequence of states (loop).
-Any infinite execution of a *finite-state system* can be represented with a lasso.
-(Not all executions of infinite-state systems cannot be represented with a lasso.)
+Any infinite execution of a *finite-state system* can be represented by a lasso.
+(In general, executions of infinite-state systems cannot be represented by lassos.)

 Although the concept of an execution in TLA+ is quite simple, it builds upon the vocabulary of TLA+.
 Moreover, TLA+ counterexamples are using the expression